Try out these four bedtime habits for tired moms that are simple and actually work. A little self love that will improve the quality of your sleep.

 I’d be a big fat liar if I said that it’s easy to stick to a routine BUT it is easier if it’s simple.
 Simplicity is key!
 I do not have the time or energy for something elaborate and grand.
 Since I’ve struggled with sleeping (can’t quite turn the old brain off) I find a relaxing bedtime routine to be essential.
 Not only does it give me time to pamper myself but it helps quiet my mind.
 I see a big difference in the quality of my sleep when I get bogged down and decide to hit the sheets without any downtime.

-Momma’s, just like you advocate for a calm, soothing routine to help your babies sleep, do it for yourself.
+Momma’s, just like you advocate for a calm, soothing bedtime habits to help your babies sleep, do it for yourself.
 Carve out a little extra time for just you.
 I promise, you won’t regret.

 Say goodnight to technology